 The problems you’ll face when firing a salesperson

-You can mitigate both of these issues through preparation, planning and professionalism.
+You can mitigate all of these issues through preparation, planning and professionalism.

-Firing someone will never be pleasant, but following our guidelines will make it bearable and leave you in a position of strength, where the rest of the team realize you’ve made the right decision for all parties.
+Firing someone will never be pleasant, but following our guidelines will make it as painless as possible and help the rest of the team realize you’ve made the right decision for all parties.

 You might recall hearing about the CEO who fired 900 people on a Zoom call in 2021 – the negative press this received suggests it wasn’t the best decision.

-However, if you do it carefully with respect for the terminated employee and the team they’re leaving behind, you’ll minimize disruption to your business.
+However, if you do it carefully, with respect for the terminated employee and the team they’re leaving behind, you’ll minimize disruption to your small business.

 Here are seven best practices to remember when letting an employee go.